NPTfisheries/nutrient-enhancement/README.md

 If you use data, code, or findings from this repository, please cite appropriately.
 For academic or collaborative use, contact the project lead to request permission or coordinate use.

-Kinzer, R.N., and Ackerman, M.@.
+Kinzer, R.N., and Ackerman, M.W.
 Nez Perce Tribe DFRM.
 (2025). *Carcass-Based Nutrient Supplementation: Evaluating Benefits to Juvenile Salmonids in the Clearwater River - Study Design*.
 Nez Perce Tribe Fisheries Research Division.
 GitHub repository: https://github.com/NPTfisheries/nutrient-enhancement

 ## 📬 Contacts